Inflectra/spira-documentation/docs/SpiraApps/RisksPlus.md

 ## Setup
 ### Product Settings
-Once the Risks+ SpiraApp has been activated system wide, and enabled for a product, there are a couple of settings:
+Once the Risks+ SpiraApp has been activated system wide, and enabled for a product, there are two settings:

 ![Shows two settings.
 Moved to Incident Status: with a dropdown select, and Validate Risk Review Date?: with a blank text box](img/risksplus-settings.png)

-To specify a status to set a Risk to when using the Move to Incident button, select the status in the "Moved to Incident Status" setting.
-We recommend setting this to "Open" or a similar status based on your team's workflow.
-To restrict Risk Review dates to be before Risk Closed dates, enable the "Validate Risk Review Date" setting.
+- When moving a risk to an incident, the risk should be moved to a specific status.
+Pick the status the risk should get using the "Moved to Incident Status" dropdown.
+- To restrict Risk Review dates so they must be before the Risk Closed date, check the "Validate Risk Review Date" setting (defaults to unchecked).

 ## Using the SpiraApp
 ### Risk Details Page
-On the Risk Details page, you can press the Risks+ menu button and then Move to Incident to create an Incident based on this Risk.
-The new Incident will copy the Name, Description, Owner, Release, Tags, Component, and Product of the current Risk.
-The Incident will have the default status for new Incidents in the product.
-The status of the Risk will be changed to the one selected in the product setting.
-The probability of the Risk will be changed to the highest one active in the product.
-A "related-to" association will also be added between this Risk and the new Incident.
-A comment will be added to both the Risk and the new Incident, which includes the Artifact IDs and the date the incident was created.
+On the Risk Details page, you can press the Risks+ menu button and then **Move to Incident** to create an Incident based on this Risk.
+This will

+- Create a new incident based off the risk
+- Copy the risk's name, description, owner, release, tags, component to this incident
+- Set this incident to the default status
+- Update the risk's status based off the product setting
+- Update the risk's probability to the highest one (by score) available.
+- Create a "related-to" association between the new incident and the existing risk
+- Create a comment on both the Risk and the new Incident, which includes the Artifact IDs and the date the incident was created.

-With the "Validate Risk Review Date" product setting enabled, any Risk that is saved must have a Review Date that comes before its Closed Date.
-If you save a Risk with a Review Date after its Closed Date, the Review Date will be set equal to the Closed Date and a message will appear saying the previous value was invalid.
+When the "**Validate Risk Review Date**" product setting is enabled, any Risk that is saved must have a Review Date that comes before its Closed Date.
+If you save a Risk with a Review Date after its Closed Date, the Review Date will be automatically set to that of the Closed Date (if present) and a message will appear saying the previous value was invalid.
 Note that the overwritten Review Date will be shown in the Risk's History tab as the latest change, if you need to refer to it.